Code-Institute-Submissions/hanselsbakery/.stackedit-trash/README.md

 	- I have used Git as my version control, through the project I have made several commits whenever I made changes to the code.
 I recognise that I could have made more commits but I got carried with coding at times and not committed in sections where I should have done.
 This is something I am working on to improve from next project.

 -  **Web Development Tools**

 	- I have used this tool to help me with debugging issues that I had during implementation.
-In addition, by using the inspection mode I could see how responsive a piece of feature was after coding it.
+In addition, by using the inspection mode I could see hthat idnee rbsiteemenpiece of feature was after coding it.

 - **W3C Validation**